Watch: Researcher puts tracker in 'the largest great white tagged so far'

 A shark scientist who recently tagged a third great white says his tracking project is helping change “potential fear to fascination”.

-Dr Riley Elliott, from Tairua, said he tagged another great white shark on Monday inside the northern end of Matakana Island by the Bowenton entrance.
+Dr Riley Elliott, from Tairua, said he tagged another great white shark on Monday inside the northern end of Matakana Island by the Bowentown entrance.

 Mananui, named by the area’s hapū Te Whānau a Tauwhao, was the “largest great white tagged so far” at 3.2m long.